 Summing up

-For programs like Qantas and Velocity Frequent Flyer, it’s virtually impossible to have points expire as there are so many ways to keep your balance active.
+For programs like Qantas and Velocity Frequent Flyer, it’s virtually impossible to have points expire, as there are so many ways to keep your balance active.
 For example, the Qantas Wellbeing App is an excellent ‘set and forget’ option.
+With Velocity, a quick shop at 7-Eleven will earn you points in a day or so.

-If your points do expire unexpectedly, it’s worth following up with the frequent flyer program to see if they will reinstate your balance for a fee or after completing some sort of shopping challenge.
+If your points expire unexpectedly, it’s worth following up with the frequent flyer program to see whether they will reinstate your balance for a fee or after completing a challenge.

 I have booked flights for August 2020 which will not be happening and some of those points will expire in June 2020.
 I understand those expiring points will be extended for six months until December.
 Can I then extend them for another six months with a fee as per normal or is SIA giving me only one extension.